 The spatial structure of sediment storage landforms in the hanging valleys emerges form the paraglacial evolution of the Turtmann Valley.
-Although no dating information is available for the Turtmann Valley, the paraglacial evolution can be reconstructed to a certain extent based on the spatial structure of the sediment storages.
+Although no dating information is available for the Turtmann Valley, the paraglacial evolution can be reconstructed to a certain extent based on the spatial structure of the sediment storages (ergodic principle).
+Following the hypotheses of ergodicity, where a temporal distribution is derived from a distribution in space (CHORLEY and KENNEDY 1971), landforms at higher positions within the cascade must be older than succeeding landforms.
 Landform size and volume, absolute and relative position and neighbourhood relationships suggest the evolutionary phases of landform development.
-There is a logical, evolutionary succession of landforms in a sediment cascade, landforms at higher positions within the cascade are thought to be older than succeeding landforms.
-Additionally, the 2-dimensional extent and the volume of a landform may indicate the duration of process activity and/or the intensity of the process.
+There is a logical, evolutionary succession of landforms in a sediment cascade; landforms at higher positions within the cascade are thought to be older than succeeding landforms.
+Additionally, the 2-dimensional extent and the volume of a landform may indicate the duration of process activity and/ or the intensity of the process.